Nice to meet you.

 The Bitcoin network first implemented proof of work in 2009, paving the way for other cryptocurrencies.
 The decentralized nature of PoW allows anyone with the necessary equipment to participate in mining.
 PoW became the first widely used consensus mechanism to validate cryptocurrency transactions without relying on a third party.

-Under PoW, all the computers or nodes in a network compete with each other to solve complex cryptographic puzzles, which is the process we call cryptocurrency mining.
+Under PoW, all the computers or nodes in a network compete with each other to solve complex cryptographic puzzles, a process we call cryptocurrency mining.
 The fastest miner adds new blocks to the blockchain and receives the newly minted digital currency and transaction fees as incentives.

 Examples of cryptocurrencies using PoW